NetBrainAPI/NetBrain-REST-API-V7.1a3/REST APIs Documentation/Device Access Control/GetUsersofDeviceAccessPolicy API.md

 # Get Users of Device Access Policy

 ## ***GET*** /V1/CMDB/UserDeviceAccessPolicy/UsersOfDeviceAccessPolicy?{name}
-Call this API to get user of device access policy
+Call this API to get users which have the same device access policy in current domain.

 ## Detail Information